 Access to the cove is through the Malaga Cove Trail.
-Before heading down to the cove, make sure to stop by Roessler Point (marked by a gazebo) to take in fantastic views of the Santa Monica Bay.
+Before heading down to the cove, make sure to stop by Roessler Point (marked by a gazebo) to take in fantastic views of Santa Monica Bay.

-For those interested in an extended hike, the trails along the Malaga Creek and Olmsted Creek can be checked out.
+For those interested in an extended hike, the trails along Malaga Creek and Olmsted Creek can be checked out.

 - Access: On Palos Verdes Drive W, turn right on Via Almar and then right on Via Arroyo